TABLE OF CONTENTS

 3.3 Election and Term .
 The directors' term of office (subject to the provisions, if any, of the letters patent) shall be from the date of the meeting at which they are elected or appointed until the second annual meeting next following or until their successors shall have been duly elected or appointed whichever comes first.

-Directors shall be elected by the members at the annual general meeting.
+Directors shall be elected by the members and appointed at the annual general meeting.

 Retiring directors shall be eligible for re-election to the board if otherwise qualified and retiring directors shall continue in office until their successors shall have been duly elected or appointed.